SentryShot/sentryshot/README.md

 OS-NVR is a mobile-friendly extensible CCTV system.

-Frontend is written completely from scratch to give the best performance on mobile/low-end devices.
-Backend is written in Go using FFmpeg for video processing.
+The front-end is written completely from scratch to give the best performance on mobile/low-end devices.
+The back-end is written in Go using FFmpeg for video processing.

 `OS-NVR` is a temporary name. [#2](https://gitlab.com/osnvr/os-nvr/-/issues/2)